 Ecuador Food and Drink

-• The best of the jungle fruits include chirimoya, with a delicious custard-like inside; mamey, which has a red, sweet, squash-like meat; and pepinos, a sweet white and purple striped cucumber-like fruit.
+Fruit: The best jungle fruits include: chirimoya, with its delicious custard-like inside; mamey, with its sweet, squash-like meat; and pepinos, a sweet cucumber-like fruit.

 12% tax and 10% service charge are usually added to the bill in hotels and restaurants.
 If the service has been good, add an additional quantity for the staff.
 In cheaper establishments, tip your server directly.